CamDavidsonPilon/lifelines/docs/Quickstart.rst

 Survival regression
 -------------------

-While the above ``KaplanMeierFitter`` model is useful, it only gives us an "average" view of the population.
+While the above :class:`~lifelines.fitters.kaplan_meier_fitter.KaplanMeierFitter` model is useful, it only gives us an "average" view of the population.
 Often we have specific data at the individual level that we would like to use.
 For this, we turn to **survival regression**.

 .. note:: More detailed documentation and tutorials are available in `Survival Regression`_.